The Black Pimpernel

-The Black Pimpernel (Svarta nejlikan; El Clavel negro) is a Swedish drama film directed by Ulf Hultberg and starring Michael Nyqvist and Lisa Werlinder.
-The film also features Kate del Castillo, Luis Gnecco and Claire Ross-Brown in a minor part.
+The Black Pimpernel (Svarta nejlikan; El clavel negro) is a 2007 Swedish drama film directed by Ulf Hultberg and Åsa Faringer, and starring Michael Nyqvist and Lisa Werlinder.
+The film also features Lumi Cavazos, Kate del Castillo, Luis Gnecco and Claire Ross-Brown in supporting roles.
+A co-production between Sweden, Denmark and Mexico, the film was written by Bob Foss and produced by Michael Lunderskov.